Koed00/django-q/docs/schedules.rst

     .. py:attribute:: CRON

-    `'C'` uses the optional `croniter` package to determine a schedule based a cron expression.
+    `'C'` uses the optional `croniter` package to determine a schedule based on a cron expression.